 It was certainly hard to believe in that moment.
-I was so shocked by the woman’s offer, so stunned she would volunteer that kind of money for a young upstart who wanted to write about World War II, that I couldn’t make my mouth move.
+The woman’s offer shocked me practically off my feet.
+I couldn’t believe she would volunteer that kind of money for a young upstart who wanted to write about World War II.
 Before I could tell her there were better uses for that kind of money, or even utter an appropriate thank you, she had shuttled me to the passenger line, handed over her credit card, and slapped a ride bracelet on my wrist.
 Just like that, a lifelong dream was about to come true.

-She got lots of thank-yous from me.
+She eventually got lots of thank-yous from me.
 A few tears and a hug too.
-That was all I had time for before I was hustled over to the waiting bomber by the flight crew.
+That was all I had time for before the flight crew hustled me over to the waiting bomber.
 I climbed up a narrow, metal ladder and into the hull of the plane.
 There were only three or four other passengers, all males, and all pretty intrigued to see a little damsel in a blue dress on board.
-I told them I was a first timer, and they plopped me into the navigator’s chair by the window, one of the best seats in the house.
+When they learned I was a first timer, they plopped me into the navigator’s chair by the window, one of the best seats in the house.
 I looked out through the warm glass and into the parking lot.
-There was that lady looking up at me, with a very warm smile on her face.
+That lady stood there looking up at me, with a very warm smile on her face.
 I gave her a wave, and she waved back.

 The plane engines thundered to life, and the B-17 Flying Fortress lumbered out of its parking place and towards the waiting take-off strip.

-I don’t know if you’ve ever flown in a really old plane, but there’s something pretty magical about it.
+If you’ve never flown in a really old plane, there’s something pretty magical about it.
 The way the entire thing tremors underneath you.
 The charming squeaks and groans, the rattle of the windows, and the musty, antiquey smell of all the history crammed in that fuselage.
-It has a way of getting your adrenaline pumping, as does the epic stomach jolt when the big plane wheels divorce the ground.
-If one is new to antique plane flying, it might be a bit jarring or terrifying.
+It can really pump your adrenaline, along with the epic stomach jolt when the big plane wheels divorce the ground.
+It might be a bit jarring or terrifying to some.
 However, I grew up around old planes.
-My dad had an old Bellanca he flew us around in when I was a kid.
+My dad flew us around in an old Bellanca when I was a kid.
 This ride put me in mind of that old Bellanca Belle (as we called her), but the power in those B-17 quad engines sure gave Bellanca a run for her money.
-I can honestly say I had never felt anything quite like it.
+I can honestly say I never felt anything quite like it.

-My fellow passengers were all pretty practiced with World War II plane rides.
+Unlike me, my fellow passengers all seemed pretty practiced with World War II plane rides.
 As soon as we reached cruising altitude, they unclicked their seatbelts and began crawling around the bomber.
 They poked into the turret stations, they burrowed into the space beneath the cockpit, and they even popped their heads out of the open turret in the plane’s roof.
-Since I’ve never been one to sit on the sidelines, I followed their example and began to do the same.
+Since I’ve never been one to sit on the sidelines, I followed their example.

 They enjoyed showing a first timer the ropes.